apache/apisix/docs/en/latest/how-to-build.md

 This installation method is suitable for CentOS 7.

-If the official OpenResty repository is **not installed yet**, the following command will help you automatically install both the repositories—OpenResty and Apache APISIX.
+If the official OpenResty repository is **not installed yet**, the following command will help you automatically install both OpenResty and Apache APISIX repositories.

 ```shell
 sudo yum install -y https://repos.apiseven.com/packages/centos/apache-apisix-repo-1.0-1.noarch.rpm